sematic-ai/sematic/docs/README.md

   reproducible for guaranteed debuggability.
 * **Local-to-cloud parity** – Sematic aims to make it seamless to scale a local prototype into a large-scale cloud pipeline.
-The same code can run on a laptop and on a Kubernetes cluster without change.
+The same code can run on a laptop and on a Kubernetes cluster with little to no changes.

 Sematic comprises the following components: